Space food gets a bad rap for not being very appetizing.

 Now, as NASA reaches further and further away from our planet's orbit, it's being faced with new challenges for feeding astronauts.
 NASA's Orion spacecraft is slated to be propelled 40,000 miles past the moon and into deep space, meaning that it will be too far away to be refuelled or resupplied on a regular basis.
 So how do you fuel a ship and its crew that is going so far for so long?
 That's what NASA is currently working on.

 "There's no commercially-available bar right now that meets our needs, so we've had to go design something that will work for the crew, while trying to achieve a multi-year shelf-life," Takiyah Sirmons, a food scientist with NASA's Advanced Food Technology team, said in a press release.

 The length of this expedition also means that weight reduction is key, as fuel efficiency will be crucial.
-The challenge for NASA's food scientists, then, is to pack as many calories, nutrients, and flavours (including orange cranberry and barbecue nut) into as dense of a bar as possible.
+The challenge for NASA's food scientists, then, is to pack as many calories, nutrients, and flavors (including orange cranberry and barbeque nut) into as dense of a bar as possible.